Major in Elementary Education

 Departmental Goals and Objectives

 Persons interested in becoming teachers may prepare for licensure at the elementary or secondary level through the University of Illinois at Springfield (UIS) Department of Teacher Education (TEP).
 The Elementary Education major is completed while concurrently completing a second major in an appropriate academic content area.
 Students wishing to teach at the secondary level will complete a minor in Secondary Teacher Education while concurrently completing a major in an appropriate academic content area (biology, chemistry, English, history, mathematics, political science, or sociology/anthropology).
 Those who have already completed baccalaureate degrees in appropriate academic content areas may also complete the sequence of TEP course work (for either elementary or secondary licensure).
-Individuals wishing to pursue a middle school endorsement should consult with the TEP Program Advisor at the point of initial advising.
+Individuals wishing to pursue teaching at the middle school level should consult with the TEP Program Advisor at the point of initial advising.
 All TEP programs are developed and maintained under the auspices of the College of Education and Human Services’ Council on Professional Education (COPE) and the four themes of the Conceptual Framework: quality teaching and professional practice, public engagement, technology, and diversity.
 Once a student is accepted into a program in the Department of Teacher Education, (s)he is referred to as a “candidate” (for licensure).

-Information and policies that govern and direct a candidate’s progress through his/her Teacher Education program are provided at the point of initial advising, through orientation, during individual advising, on the TEP Students Blackboard, and on the Teacher Education website at www.uis.edu/teachereducation/.
+Information and policies that govern and direct a candidate’s progress through his/her Teacher Education program are provided at the point of initial advising, through orientation, during individual advising, on the TEP Students Blackboard, and on the Teacher Education website.
 Candidates are expected to work closely with their TEP advisor and their academic content advisor as well as utilizing other venues such as University email and the TEP website in addition to this catalog statement in order to track their progress accurately.

 Students interested in applying to a program in the Department of Teacher Education first meet with the TEP Program Advisor.
 Once a student has been accepted into a teacher education program, s/he is assigned to a TEP Faculty Advisor in the Department of Teacher Education.
 Students who are completing baccalaureate degrees also work with program and faculty advisors assigned to them by their academic content major departments.